How Mormonism Damanges People, Marriages, and Families

 The church conditions members that if they follow their church leaders, other areas of their lives will magically work out.
 Some people call this the prosperity doctrine.
 You will get rich because of your righteousness.
 The problem with this teaching is people start to superstitiously believe their career will improve with more temple attendance, instead of applying more appropriate life skills.
 This is a triggering mechanism between many husbands and wives in the Mormon church.
 One spouse blames the other's lack of career growth and corresponding income on not being righteous enough.

 The church teaches people they should be spending their time getting closer to Jesus Christ, instead of getting closer to their families and the people around them.
 Perhaps one of the most damanging teachings in mormon doctrine, people are taught their goal in life is to become more like Jesus.
 The problem with this is they neglect relationships all around them in persuit of church interests.
-Marriage relationships suffer in favor of church oblications.
+Marriage relationships suffer in favor of church obligations.
 Children get neglected.
-Misbehaving family members in need of attention get marginalized because they are considered toxic.
+Misbehaving family members in need of help get marginalized because they are considered toxic.

 What if Jesus interviewed people the same way a Mormon Bishop does?